awsdocs/aws-toolkit-eclipse-user-guide/doc_source/setup-install.rst

 Upgrade the |tke|
 =================

-**To upgrade or reinstall the AWS Toolkit for Eclipse, follow the same instructions on installing the
+To upgrade or reinstall the |tke|, use the same instructions for :ref:`installing the toolkit
-|tke|.
-Note that there might be an update site issue in some versions of Eclipse (Mars and Neon) that
-Eclipse doesn't fetch the latest artifacts.
-Instead, it is still using the old version of the artifacts.
+<install-tke>`.

-This is due to a bug in some old versions of Oomph plugin defaulting in Eclipse Mars and later versions.
+Some versions of Eclipse, (notably *Mars* and *Neon*), may fail to fetch the latest artifacts due to a bug in old versions of the `Oomph plugin <https://projects.eclipse.org/projects/tools.oomph>`_.
+To work around this issue:
-The workaround for resolving this problem are:**

-* Use https://aws.amazon.com/eclipse/site.xml as the update site.
+1. Make sure that you're using https://aws.amazon.com/eclipse/site.xml as the |tke| update site.

-* Delete :emphasis:`~/.eclipse/org.eclipse.oomph.p2/cache/` folder.

-* Upgrade `Oomph plugin <https://wiki.eclipse.org/Eclipse_Installer>`_ to the latest version.
+2. Delete the :file:`~/.eclipse/org.eclipse.oomph.p2/cache/` directory to remove cached content.
+3. Install the latest version of `Oomph (Eclipse Installer) <https://wiki.eclipse.org/Eclipse_Installer>`_.